 Learn more in our article, Do I have to identify myself to police in California?

-During a traffic stop, vehicle passengers are not required under California law to provide police with their ID (unless the passengers themselves are being lawfully detained or arrested).
+If you are a passenger during a traffic stop, you are not required under California law to provide police with your ID (unless you yourself are being lawfully detained or arrested).

 Legal References: